jd-develop/nougaro/how_it_works.md

     list:[(while:(bin_op_comp:([var_access:[identifier:"a"]], !=, [num:int:10]) then:var_assign:([[identifier:"a"]] += [num:int:1])), False)]

- Ouch...
-Let's organize this mess to explain it easier.
+ Ouch… Let's organize this mess to explain it easier.

     list:[
        (